FenixPK/Fenix_NoAI_ESP/README.md

 There are config options (requiring a game re-start for changes to take effect) allowing you to turn this override on for the player and/or other bots.

-If you wish to donate to my paypal the link is below, I don't expect anything and have made this mod purely for fun.
-I enjoyed sneaking around and stealthily sniping AI so much I knew the community had to have it too!
-I'll keep it updated as long as I keep playing SPT-AKI.

 </pre>